-Concourse B is the first enclosed structure to be completed in the monumental renovation of Terminal B at New York City’s LaGuardia Airport.
+Concourse B is the first enclosed structure to be completed in the monumental renovation of Terminal B at New York City’s LaGuardia Airport in Queens.
 At over $4 billion in construction, this airport renovation project is the largest public-private partnership for infrastructure in the United States, and the first of its kind for a major U.S. airport.
 Due to the high-profile nature of this project, performance criteria was stringent and design reviews were more focused than projects of similar scope.
 This is the first project to be awarded the Envision Platinum rating, under a revamped and broadened Version 3 framework, by Sustainable Infrastructure.
 McLaren Engineering Group’s efforts helped facilitate and expedite the production and approval of the various elements of the terminal’s unique custom wall system.

 At its highest point, Concourse B’s interior open space spans vertically 60 feet.
 The facade system is comprised of laser-fusion welded steel mullions and a custom glazed cassette panel system, accommodating these grand spans with minimal anchorage and visual impact (typically only two hidden anchors for each mullion).
 McLaren served as the reviewer and responsible design professional for this custom glass wall system, providing design assistance and performance mockup calculations.